davidfesteban/Home-418/index.md

 ## Router

 For providing security, you want your VPN server to RUN outside your server.
 I recommend you to buy RT-AX58U.
 It has WIFI 6 and OpenVPN Server capability available for your entire local network without the need of a client.
 Asus routers provide you a really good DDNS service.
 So it is a WIN-WIN.
 Bye bye dynamic IP issues.
+(PPTP VPN is okeish but having OpenVPN is the heaven)

 **Advice: RUN ALWAYS, from any product that has "Gaming" in its name or even in its description.**